lilia-sg/building-management/README.md

 ## Intro

-This is a building management application created in React.
-The application is made for educational purposes.
+This is a building management application made for educational purposes.
+The application is created in React and relies on the SoftUni Practice server as a back-end service.

 ## Functionalities
 The application supports management of building and tenant information.